volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 });
 ```

-Take a look at the test once more.
+Look at the test again .
 The `expect(result)` function returns an "expectation" object, on which a matcher `toEqual` is called.

-When Jest runs, it tracks all the failing matchers so that it can print out nice error messages for you.
+When Jest is running, it keeps track of all the failed matchers so it can print nice error messages for you.

 ## What is a matcher?

-A **matcher** (or an **assertion**) is a function that is used to check for a specific condition.
+A **matcher** (or an **assertion**) is a function used to check for a particular condition.

-Jest provides a lot of matchers out-of-the-box, some of the most commonly used ones:
+Jest offers a variety of matchers out-of-the-box, some of the most commonly used ones:

 ```javascript
 // Ensure that the value is truthy